hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 xxxxx
 ```

-This guide will try to set your Gateway to the following bank state:
+At the end of this guide your Gateway will boot the current firmware image as per *optimal* bank plan:

 ```bash
 /proc/banktable/active